 Criterion (e): "The related loan has not been closed or substantially disbursed."
-At the time of receipt of the Request, the Panel confirms that disbursement of the loan is less than 95% by the date of receipt of the Request, for projects approved by the Board before September 8, 2020, the related loan has not been closed or 95 percent or more disbursed.
+At the time of receipt of the Request, the Panel confirms that for projects approved by the Board before September 8, 2020, the related loan has not been closed or 95 percent or more disbursed.
 For projects approved on or after September 8, 2020, the Panel confirms that 15 months have not yet passed from the date the related loan has been closed.

-Criterion (f): "The Panel has not made a recommendation on the subject matter or, if it has, that the +Request does assert that there is new evidence or circumstances not known at the time of the prior +Request."
+Criterion (f): "The Panel has not made a recommendation on the subject matter or, if it has, that the Request does assert that there is new evidence or circumstances not known at the time of the prior Request."
 If a Request raises concerns about the same project and substantive matter as in a previous Request about which the Panel already made a recommendation on whether an investigation was warranted, the Panel confirms that new facts or circumstances are submitted to the Panel that distinguish the new Request from the previous one.

-40.41.
-The Panel confirms the technical eligibility of the Request independently of any views that may be expressed by Management.
+41. The Panel confirms the technical eligibility of the Request independently of any views that may be expressed by Management.